marklundin/glsl-sdf-ops/README.md

 Operators include `union`, `subtract`, `intersect` and modifier include `repeat`, `rotate` and `twist`.

-The library is compatible with[glslify](https://github.com/stackgl/glslify).
+The library is compatible with [glslify](https://github.com/stackgl/glslify).

 ## Usage ##
 ```